drinkcoffee/uniswap-crosschain-analysis/wormhole/README.md

 An app contract can verify a message by calling Messages.parseAndVerifyVM.
 Note that:

 * Replay protection is the responsibility of the app contract.
 * Pauing is the responsibility of the app contract.
+A discussion around the rationale for not including the ability to pause in the bridge is given here: [https://github.com/wormhole-foundation/wormhole/blob/main/SECURITY.md#Emergency-Shutdown](https://github.com/wormhole-foundation/wormhole/blob/main/SECURITY.md#Emergency-Shutdown)

 Admin functions (submitContractUpgrade, submitSetMessageFee, submitNewGuardianSet,  submitTransferFees) are public and permissionless (that is, no msg.sender == ).
 They are expected to be called by an EOA relayer, though could be called by another contract.
 They do the admin checks: